-- Prior to coaching interviews, all Bantam AA and Midget AA coaching applicants must submit their proposed coaching staff along with their application. - Once assigned the AA team, the selected coach at tryouts can designate 1 (one) player as protected from her or his coaching staff.
-If other members of the coaching staff have players trying out for that AA team, those players must be listed and evaluated at tryouts by the Director of Player and Coaching Development.
-Furthermore, those players must be determined by the Director to be in the top 9 forwards, top 6 defence players and top 2 goalies of the players attending the tryout to be rostered on the respective AA team. - Further to this, before the roster is posted by the AA coach, the coach must meet to discuss the roster and it must be approved by the Director of Players and Coach Development. - If the Director of Player and Coach Development has a direct conflict of interest (meaning they have a child trying out for the respective AA team), a qualified designate assigned by the Vice-President of Rep will step into this role. - House League teams will be drafted based on age, ability and numbers of players registered.
-The Executive, in consultation with the League Director, reserves the right to alter House League teams after the Draft to achieve balance.
-House League players may be moved to a higher or lower level than their age dictates if it is in the best interest of the player and league to do so.
-All players who play less than 2/3 of draft games are not eligible for consideration for the House League draft.
-They will instead be treated as late registrants. - Every player that is trying out for Jr greyhounds Girls hockey must attend the highest level at the tryouts in their age groups. - Soo Jr. Greyhound Girls Rep teams will be selected at annual tryouts operated by Sault Female Hockey.
-Selection of each team will be done by the respective coaching staffs.
-Additional Jr. Greyhound Rep teams may be added if sufficient numbers exist at first team tryouts. - All new applicants to Sault Female Hockey must provide a copy of their birth certificate at the time of registration. - Out of country applicants may need to have signed documents and paid fees to meet OWHA and Hockey Canada requirements.
+- 10.7 House League teams will be drafted based on age, ability and numbers of players registered.
+The Executive, in consultation with the VP House League, reserves the right to alter House League teams after the Draft to achieve balance.
+House League players may be moved to a higher or lower level than their age dictates if it is in the best interest of the player and league to do so. - 10.8 Every player that is trying out for Jr greyhounds Girls hockey must register for the highest level at the tryouts in their age groups. - 10.9 Soo Jr. Greyhound Girls Rep teams will be selected at annual tryouts operated by Sault Female Hockey Association.
+Selection of each team will be done by the respective coaching staffs. - 10.10 Once the selected rosters are posted if a Greyhound Rep team roster falls below a minimum of 15 skaters and 2 goalies, the coach must approach the executive and collaborate with the VP Greyhounds and Director of Development to determine options to fill positions up to 15 skaters and 2 goalies. - 10.11 All new applicants to Sault Female Hockey must provide a copy of their birth certificate at the time of registration. - 10.12 Out of country applicants may need to have signed documents and paid fees to meet OWHA and Hockey Canada requirements.